 WFU’s Center for International Studies publishes a guide on living in London for Wake’s undergraduate students.
-To download this guide, click here: LETS GO WORRELL May 2010.
+To download this guide, click here: Summer 2017 London Magazine.
 This guide has very useful information about living in London and local places to visit.
 However, please note that part of this guide is intended for undergraduate students studying abroad in London during the school year.

 London Guides & City Websites

 - Official London City Guide and Events in London

 - Time Out London: A guide to events, attractions, culture and going out in London

 Suggested books: If you would like to purchase a travel guide about the United Kingdom and/or London specifically, we suggest the travel guides by Lonely Planet.
 These books can be found in most bookstores, through Amazon, or the Lonely Planet website.

 You will have weekends to travel outside of London.
 If you choose to do so, you should consider traveling with others, and leave your itinerary with your faculty director or other students who are staying in London.
 We also suggest letting your parents or emergency contacts back at home know where you will be traveling.
 Letting others know where you will be (including hostel or hotel information) at all times is a best practice for traveling in case of emergencies and for your safety.